Use the Field Extractions page in Manager

 When a field extraction is created through an inline method (such as IFX or a search command) it is initially only available to its creator.
 To make it so that other users can use the field extraction, you need to update its permissions.
 To do this, locate the field extraction on the Field extractions page and select its Permissions link.
 This opens the standard permission management page used in manager for knowledge objects.

 On this page you can set up role-based permissions for the field extraction, and determine whether it is available to users of one specific App, or globally to users of all Apps.
-For more information about managing permissions with Manager, see "Curate Splunk knowledge with Manager," in this manual.
+For more information about managing permissions with Manager, see "Manage knowledge object permissions," in this manual.

 Delete field extractions